williamjouse/williamjouse/README.md

 ### Hi there! 😎

 I'm William Jouse, Cosmology PhD and physicist who believes that information, technology, science, and education can guide us to solve many available problems.
 I'm a Data Scientist enthusiast about how data and Machine Learning techniques can help us solve problems.
-Some projects in English and Portuguese.
+Some projects are in English and, others are in Portuguese.

 - 📚 I am currently in a career transition into Data Scientist.